Bet 2017 Sony Open in Miami Odds at Biscayne Cay field Lines

 Golf is back.
-The Sony Open, formally the Hawaii Open is the 2nd event on the PGA Tour season at the Waialae Country Club in Honolulu.
+The Sony Open, formally the Miami Open is the 2nd event on the PGA Tour season at Biscayne Cay, Miami.

 Length could well be the key this week as is keeping your ball in the fairways.
 A decent field has been assembled this week to fight for the $5,800,000 prize fund and Fed Ex Cup points in a tournament which should contain plenty of quality golf.

 4 players have won this event more than once.
 Ernie Els, Corey Pavin, Hubert Green and Lanny Wadkins have all won the event twice with other winners including top names such as Jack Nicklaus, Jim Furyk and Vijay Singh.